 First, we use the eDMA module to generate read+write access patterns at various levels of QoS regulation.
 The eDMA is configured to generate 32-bit-wide transfers.
 Unfortunately, the eDMA is not very efficient and hence it cannot bring the DDR to 100% utilization.
 Indeed, the eDMA does not incur any slowdown when regulated at QoS level 40 and above.
 Hence, we use the regulation levels between 5 and 20 to establish the linear relationship between QoS levels and utilization.
-The behavior of the eDMA at these regulation levels was already shown in Figure 3 - see the rightmost subplot for the read+write case.
-Once again we observe a linear trend between QoS levels and DDR utilization, and we identify the following parameters: $U^{\alpha}{qos,4}=2.05867$ and $U{qos,4}^{\beta} = -0.383333$.
+The behavior of the eDMA at these regulation levels was already shown in Figure 5 - see the rightmost subplot for the read+write case.
+Once again, we observe a linear trend between QoS levels and DDR utilization, and we identify the following parameters: $U^{\alpha}{qos,4} = 2.05867$ and $U^{\beta}{qos,4} = -0.383333$.
 We repeat the same type of experiment using the APEX engine which transfers 128-bytes with each transaction.
-This allows us to set the parameters $U^{\alpha}{qos,128} =$ 3.00978 and $U{aos,128}^{\beta} = 0.632288$.
+This allows us to set the parameters $U^{\alpha}{qos,128} = 3.00978$ and $U^{\beta}{qos,128} = 0.632288$.

-We provide in Table I a recap on the relationship between MemGuard budgets, QoS values, and upper-bounds on extracted bandwidth and the impact on DDR utilization.
+We provide in Table 1 a recap on the relationship between MemGuard budgets, QoS values, and upper-bounds on extracted bandwidth and the impact on DDR utilization.

-D. MemGuard Regulation - Practical Quirks
+10.4 MemGuard Regulation - Practical Quirks

 Before moving on to instantiating our E-WarP on real applications, a couple of aspects need to be clarified.
 These are CPU regulation overheads and limitations to what can be regulated.
 Both these aspects have been overlooked in previous works because they were hard to evaluate.
-We were able to user our profiler to evaluate these.
+We were able to use our profiler to evaluate these.